New Legislation Payroll & HR in 2024 and beyond

 Many carers feel uncomfortable talking about their circumstances to their direct managers which makes it difficult for them to admit they are struggling.

-We’ve published two blogs on the flexible working bill expected to come into effect in 2024, what the flexible working bill means for employers and how to stay ahead to be progressive to attract great talent and retain your staff.
+We’ve published two blogs on the flexible working bill came into force in April 2024, what the flexible working bill means for employers and how to stay ahead to be progressive to attract great talent and retain your staff.

 Workers will have more flexibility over where and where they work and able to request flexible working from day one.